syncfusion-content/uwp-docs/uwp/Docking/Getting-Started.md

 ## Set State for the Children

-`SfDockingManager` provides an AttachedProperty `DockState`, that helps to set the State of child windows.
+`SfDockingManager` provides an attached property `DockState`, that helps to set the State of child windows.
 Since Dock is the default value of DockState, initially all the children will stay as Docking Window.

 To Auto hide the “ToolBox” window, set its `DockState` property as `AutoHidden`.
 Repeat the same procedure with the `DockState` value as Float and Document for “Properties” and “Start Page” windows respectively to make them as Floating Window and Document Window.